Sales Tax Collection, Reporting, and Remittance Policy

 I. General Requirements

-The university must collect sales tax on sale or rental of any tangible personal property, selected services rendered and ticket sales for admissions to public events.
-Tangible personal property includes items, such as computers, mugs, T-shirts and concessions.
-Sales tax also must be collected from the rental of rooms to individuals for stays of 90 days or less, parking sales and admissions to sporting events.
-Activities that are not generally subject to sales tax include those services related to the university's core educational mission, such as agreements pertaining to teaching services, internships, research or related consulting agreements.
-In addition, live performances such as concerts, opera and dance are not subject to sales tax.
+The university must collect sales tax on the sale or rental of any tangible personal property, selected services rendered, and ticket sales for admissions to public events.
+Tangible personal property includes items, such as computers, mugs, T-shirts, and concessions.
+Sales tax also must be collected from the rental of rooms to individuals for stays of 90 days or less, parking sales, and admissions to sporting events.
+Activities that are not generally subject to sales tax include those services related to the university's core educational mission, such as agreements pertaining to teaching services, internships, research, or related consulting agreements.
+In addition, live performances such as concerts, opera, and dance are not subject to sales tax.
 The examples just provided are based on DC rules, where most of GW’s activities take place.
 Any question as to whether a specific activity is subject to sales tax should be directed to the tax department.

 II.
 Departmental Responsibilities